neuralinterfaces/brainsatplay/packages/@brainsatplay/muse/README.md

 # @brainsatplay/muse
-A wrapper for the Muse EEG headband.
+A class for interfacing with Muse EEG headbands